Canton, Ohio: History

+President William McKinley

 For most of his adult life, Canton was the home of William McKinley, the 25th president of the United States.
-Born in Niles, Ohio, McKinley first practiced law in Canton around 1867, and was prosecuting attorney of Stark County from 1869 to 1871.
+Born in Niles, Ohio, McKinley first practiced law in Canton around 1867 and was prosecuting attorney of Stark County from 1869 to 1871.
 The city was his home during his successful campaign for Ohio governor, the site of his front-porch presidential campaign of 1896 and the campaign of 1900.
 Canton is now the site of the William McKinley Presidential Library and Museum and the McKinley National Memorial, dedicated in 1907.

+President McKinley's impact on Canton as his adopted home is still reflected today in many different ways, and he remains the namesake of McKinley Senior High School of the Canton City School System.

-Eugene V. Debs' anti-war speech at Nimisilla Park
+Debs' antiwar speech

 On June 16, 1918, Eugene V. Debs delivered the keynote speech at the annual Ohio Socialist Convention held in Canton's Nimisilla Park.
 At the time, Debs had been a four-time candidate for president and was considered the country's leading socialist and labor organizer.
-During his speech he decried America's involvement in the First World War, saying, “They have always taught you that it is your patriotic duty to go to war and slaughter yourselves at their command.
+During his speech he decried America's involvement in the First World War, saying, "They have always taught you that it is your patriotic duty to go to war and slaughter yourselves at their command.
 You have never had a voice in the war.
-The working class who make the sacrifices, who shed the blood, have never yet had a voice in declaring war.”
+The working class who make the sacrifices, who shed the blood, have never yet had a voice in declaring war."
 Among Debs' audience at Nimisilla Park were agents of the U.S. Department of Justice.
-The year before his speech, and a month following the American entry into the First World War, President Woodrow Wilson signed the Espionage Act of 1917 into law.
-This Act made it a federal crime to interfere with, among other things, the Selective Service Act or military draft.

-On June 30, 1918, Debs was arrested and charged with, among other things, “unlawfully, willfully and feloniously cause and attempt to cause and incite and attempt to incite, insubordination, disloyalty, mutiny and refusal of duty, in the military and naval forces of the United States.”
+On June 30, 1918, Debs was arrested and charged with, among other things, "unlawfully, willfully and feloniously cause and attempt to cause and incite and attempt to incite, insubordination, disloyalty, mutiny and refusal of duty, in the military and naval forces of the United States" under the Espionage Act of 1917.
 Debs' trial began on September 10, 1918, in the U.S. District Court for the Northern District of Ohio.
 On September 12, 1918, a jury found Debs guilty.
 He was sentenced to ten years in prison.
 On March 10, 1919, the U.S. Supreme Court affirmed the constitutionality of Debs' conviction in Debs v.
 United States.
-Debs began serving his prison sentence on April 13, 1919.
-He remained incarcerated until September 25, 1921, when he was released after President Warren Harding commuted his sentence to time served.
+Debs began serving his prison sentence on April 13, 1919, and remained incarcerated until December 25, 1921, when he was released after President Warren Harding commuted his sentence to time served.